Mark7-dev/esp32_weatherstation/README.md

 on a web interface.
 The project is built using Node.js, Socket.io, Express, and the SerialPort library.
 Below you will find instructions on setting up and running the weather station.

+Additionally, using a free api from [Open UV](https://www.openuv.io/) you can display UV data such as the current UV and the max UV for the day.

 ![Website](weatherstation.png)

 The website

 ## Prerequisites